danvuk567/Excel_VBA-Useful-Custom-Functions/README.md

 ## Retrieve File Type List from a Folder Path

-This function can retrieve a list of files from a folder path based on file name or file type.
+The function *Get_directory_files* can retrieve a list of files from a folder path based on file name or file type.
 It stores the file names and timestamps in a 2-dimensional array.

         ' file_name_type: The name and/or file type (ex: *.pdf)
         ' file_path: The path to the folder containing the files